 This area covers regulations for environmental management of aboveground and underground storage tanks.
 Aboveground storage tanks (ASTs) and underground storage tanks (USTs) are subject to regulation at the federal, state, and local levels.
 Whether your tank is considered an AST or UST depends on the regulations in your jurisdiction.
 A tank need not be completely underground to be regulated as a UST.
 For example, the U.S. Environmental Protection Agency (EPA) defines a UST system as “a tank and any underground piping connected to the tank that has at least 10 percent of its combined volume underground.”
 Environmental regulations for storage tanks cover areas such as the design, construction, installation, general operation, fees, and closure, as well as Spill Prevention, Control, and Countermeasure (SPCC) Plan requirements.
 Other requirements for storage tanks may include remediation, release response, corrective action measures, financial responsibility, and liability requirements.

 Most ASTs and USTs at retail facilities are used to store petroleum products, for example, at gas stations, or for emergency generators.
 This area is focused on tanks storing petroleum products.
 Additional regulations apply to tanks storing hazardous substances and hazardous wastes.

 Storage tanks are regulated at the federal, state and local levels.
-Federal regulations primarily concern spill prevention, control, and countermeasure planning; and the installation, operation, closure, and remediation of USTs.
-State and local regulations may have more stringent regulations and may require permitting or registration of ASTs and USTs.
+Federal regulations primarily concern SPCC planning and the installation, operation, closure, and remediation of USTs.
+State and local regulations may have more stringent requirements and may require permitting or registration of ASTs and USTs.